FouziGit/FouziGit/README.md

 # Welcome to my Github Profile !

 ## About Me
-My name is **Nouh Benzidane**, I am 24 years old and currently an apprenticeship in blockchain engineering.
-My goal is to develop  skills while working on exciting projects.
+My name is **Nouh Benzidane**, I am 24 years old and currently an IT Trainer.
+My goal is to develop students skills while working on exciting projects.

 ## Experience
 - Freelance in Blockchain Engineering : I am currently working on projects related to the Blockchain, using technologies such as Ethereum, Solidity, and JavaScript.